-International Conference on Population and Development (ICPD25) NAIROBI SUMMIT
+International Conference in Population Development (ICPD 25) NAIROBI SUMMIT

 In 1994, 179 governments and other stakeholders held an International Conference on Population and Development (ICPD) in Cairo.
 They adopted a landmark and far-sighted plan to advance human well-being by placing the rights of individuals at the center of the global development agenda.

 Through a consensus, member states developed the ICPD Programme of Action (ICPD- POA) that lays out a plan for advancing human well-being, positioning the human rights of individuals rather than numerical population targets at the center of the global development agenda.
 The plan was to be implemented in 20 years’ period from 1994 to 2014.

 The Programme of Action highlights the crucial links between sexual and reproductive health and rights, with almost every aspect of population and development, from urbanization, migration and ageing to changing family structures and the importance of addressing the rights of young people.
 It calls attention to the ways in which investing in women and youth, especially in their sexual and reproductive health, can impact environmental sustainability and population dynamics.